EricaC2401/GDPR-Obfuscator-Project/README.md

 # GDPR Obfuscator

 ## Project Overview
-This project provides a pipeline to read files from an AWS S3 bucket, obfuscate specified personally identifiable information (PII) fields, and then write the obfuscated file back to S3.
-It currently supports CSV, JSON and PARQUET file formats and offers optional automatic PII detection via both heuristic and GPT-based methods.
+This project provides a pipeline to read files from an AWS S3 bucket, obfuscate specified personally identifiable information (PII) fields, and then write the obfuscated file back to S3 or return it as a byte-stream object.
+It currently supports CSV, JSON and PARQUET file formats, and with optional automatic PII detection using heuristic or GPT-based methods.

 ## Features
 - **Read file from s3**: Support CSV, JSON and PARQUET file format.